siddhpatil6/Kotlin-HandleData/README.md

 # How to Handle Data when screen rotates?

 There are three ways you can do it
-1. If Your apps is based on one orientation than mention that in manifest file with activity attributes `<activity android:name=".HandleDataActivity"` `android:screenOrientation="portrait">` // or landscape
+1. If Your app is based on one orientation than mention that in manifest file with activity attributes `<activity android:name=".HandleDataActivity"` `android:screenOrientation="portrait">` // or landscape